-In order for us to pay for your dentist bills, you or your dentist have to send us a claim.
-It is a lot like a bill - from your dentist to us.
-Claims must be submitted to us within 180 days after your family's dental visit.
+In order for us to pay for your dentist bills, you or your child's dentist have to send us a claim.
+It is a lot like a bill - from your child's dentist to us.
+Claims must be submitted to us within 180 days after your child's dental visit.